MARGO DANDREANO - LM, CPM

 Family is very important, and sometimes we create family from strangers.
-Married for 19 years to Richard has filled her life with children and grandchildren and a passion for taking as many pictures as possible of all of them.
-“His, Hers, and Ours” has blossomed into a beautiful family of 13 because our children also live this truth.
+Married for 20 years to Richard has filled her life with children and grandchildren and a passion for taking as many pictures as possible of all of them.
+“His, Hers, and Ours” has blossomed into a beautiful ever growing family because our children also live this truth.

 She enjoys laughing and living life to its fullest.
 Cruises, hiking, and kayaking is where you’ll find Margo when she isn’t working.

 KIZIE TOSI - CNM, APRN